Blog: Why tenant stability matters

 Laura King is Lead Tenant Liaison Officer at Sustain UK

-If you, or someone you know, is facing homelessness or experiencing any of the issues mentioned in this article, you can find out about applying for a tenancy with Sustain through our ‘Who is Eligible?’ page here: https://sustainuk.org/how-to-apply/who-is-eligible/
+If you or someone you know is facing homelessness, you can find out how to apply for a tenancy here: https://sustainuk.org/how-to-apply/who-is-eligible/